 - GPS is required in this scan mode. - If you will be scanning in locations that do not have an internet-enabled Wifi connection, you must import the map beforehand.
-Read the Download Maps section of the Skydio X2E Operator Manual for more information. - Previously downloaded maps will automatically load when you select 2D GPS Capture as your scan mode. - If needed, you can move backwards and re-do any steps in the workflow.
-Doing so will reset the steps you have already completed and discards any media that has been captured.
+Refer to the operator manual of your drone for more information. - Previously downloaded maps will automatically load when you select Map Capture as your scan mode. - If needed, you can move backwards and re-do any steps in the workflow.
+Doing so will reset the steps you have already completed and discard any media that has been captured. - If you are flying with a Skydio X2 Color/Thermal capturing thermal images is on by default.
+You have the ability to disable thermal image capture in the camera settings.